YJPL/soon/README.md

 ***

 ## Start Soon
-It's easy, [install Jekyll](https://jekyllrb.com/docs/installation/), clone this folder, ```cd soon``` then run ```jekyll serve``` to check how it looks locally (localhost:4000).
-Self host or use [GitHub pages](https://pages.github.com) to publish the site.
+It's easy.
+[Install Jekyll](https://jekyllrb.com/docs/installation/), clone this folder, ```cd soon``` then run ```jekyll serve``` to check how it looks locally (localhost:4000).
+Self-host or use [GitHub pages](https://pages.github.com) to publish the site.

 You just need to change ```_config``` with your contact and site information and ```index.md``` to get the page up and running.
 Although it is just a starting point and you can change pretty much anything else.
 If you change the background image, don't forget to link the new image in ```_layouts/default.html```.
-Background image are located in ```images```.
+The background image is located in ```images```.

 ***

 The sooner you start building your site the better.
 Since you wanted to install Jekyll anyway, *Soon* comes with all the usual starting folders to run a complete Jekyll site or blog.
 This means you can publish your *Soon* page and restyle, write and test your site in the background.
-Once your are happy with your layouts for posts, pages, collections and anything else in your site assets you can just overwrite everything and push your live site.
+Once you are happy with your layouts for posts, pages, collections and anything else in your site assets you can just overwrite everything and push your live site.

 Get [Soon](https://github.com/YJPL/soon/).